eddyhkchiu/DMSTrack/README.md

 ## Experiment Result
+We exeriment on the V2V4Real \[1\] dataset, which is the first worldwide available public real-world dataset for vehicle-to-vehicle perception with 3D tracking benchmarks.
 The following table shows the cooperative tracking performance and communication cost in the testing split of V2V4Real \[1\] dataset in comparison with baseline methods.
 The baseline methods’ results contains the one from the V2V4Real \[1\] paper and our implementation.

 | Method                             | AMOTA(↑) | AMOTP(↑) | sAMOTA(↑) | MOTA(↑)  | MT(↑)    | ML(↓)    | Cost (MB) (↓)
 |------------------------------------|----------|----------|-----------|----------|----------|----------|---------------------------|